SharpRS03/UoM-ERP-BM-10909914/README.md

 ## Licence

 Code released under the MIT Licence (`LICENSE`).
-The derived products and the outputs in `Code Outputs/` are released under CC BY 4.0.
+The derived products and the reference outputs are released under CC BY 4.0.
 Redistribution of the underlying source data is governed by each provider's own terms.